 - Do a transfer impact assessment by asking Michalsons to do one for you.

-- Do a TIA yourself with our guidance by joining a Data Protection Programme and working through the conducting transfer impact assessments module.
+- Do a TIA yourself with our guidance by joining a Data Protection Programme and working through the module on conducting transfer impact assessments.

 - Check that you are conducting assessments correctly by asking us to review your process and outcomes.